Tekuru0Dev/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator
-This is a program to write a random password generator in C++
+This is a program to write a random password generator in C++ and Python